connectedacademy/talkingpictures/course/content/en/about.md

 - ArtEZ University, the Netherlands
 - University of California Irvine, USA.

-The software and instructure was designed and provided by Open Lab, Newcastle University.
+The software and infrastructure was designed and provided by Open Lab, Newcastle University.

 > Find out more about how you can run your own course at http://connectedacademy.io